trws/flux-core/CONTRIBUTING.md

 to contribute to Flux Framework projects in a standardized and efficient manner.

+## Contribution licensing

+Cardioid is distributed under the terms of the MIT license.
+All new contributions must be made under this license.

 ## Contribution RFCs

 Contributions to Flux projects should adhere to the rules contained